Linear and nonlinear instability of vortex columns: Introduction

 where $\hat{\omega}_m = o(n^{-1/2})$ as $n\to \infty$ remains to be determined.

-The above choice sets the ``inner length scale" as $O(n^{-3/4})$, as can be seen from the scaling factor $n^{3/4}$ hiding inside $k_2^{1/4}$ in~\eqref{weber_wm}.
-In conclusion, we expect the $m$-th family of unstable modes to look like the $m$-th Weber function on length scale $O(n^{-3/4})$ and be centered at $r = r_0$.
-The eigenvalue should satisfy the asymptotics~\eqref{choice_of_tilde_om_m_copy}.
+The above choice sets the ``inner length scale'' as $O(n^{-3/4})$, as can be seen from the scaling factor $n^{3/4}$ hiding inside $k_2^{1/4}$ in~\eqref{weber_wm}.
+In conclusion, we expect the $m$-th family of unstable modes to look like the $m$-th Weber function on length scale $|r-r_0| \leq O(n^{-3/4})$ and be centered at $r = r_0$.
+The eigenvalue $\omega$ (which is a part of the definition \eqref{def_of_k} of potential $k$) should satisfy the asymptotics~\eqref{choice_of_tilde_om_m_copy}.
 In~\cite{ls}, the authors present an impressive (formal) calculation which yields the eigenvalue up to and including the $O(n^{-3/2})$ term of $\omega$ for the ``fundamental" mode $m=1$.

 To accompany the asymptotics in~\cite{ls}, Liebovich and Stewartson propose the condition that

 as a sufficient condition for instability.
 Seemingly~\eqref{eq:lssufficient} should be supplemented by mild background conditions, like in~\textbf{Assumption~\ref{ass}}. \\